-Atlanta inspector general alleges high-level interference in investigations, faces council backlash
+Atlanta Inspector General alleges high-level interference in investigations, faces council backlash

 Atlanta Inspector General Shannon Manigault made an urgent plea to the City Council during Monday’s public comment, alleging that high-level city officials had interfered with her office’s investigations.